Facebook: Russian-backed posts reached 126M during election

-About 126 million Americans, or roughly one-third of the nation's population, were exposed to Russian-backed content on Facebook during the 2016 election, the social network told the Senate Judiciary Committee on Monday.
+About 126 million Americans, or roughly one-third of the nation's population, were exposed to Russian-backed content on Facebook during the 2016 election, according to leaked testimony the social network plans to present to the Senate Judiciary Committee on Tuesday.

-Facebook said Russia-backed operatives published about 80,000 posts that were delivered to approximately 29 million people on the social network during a two-year period.
-The posts may have spread to three times that many people after the posts were shared, liked and followed by Facebook users, the company said.
+Facebook reportedly said Russia-backed operatives published about 80,000 posts that were delivered to approximately 29 million people on the social network during a two-year period.
+The posts may have spread to three times that many people after they were shared, liked and followed by Facebook users, the company will testify, CBS reported Monday.

+Google also shared more about its own investigation into election meddling on Monday, saying it found the IRA spent $4,700 on search-and-display ads on its platforms during the 2016 election cycle.
+It also said it found 18 YouTube channels associated with the Russia-backed influence effort.

-The figures were provided as part of written testimony the company plans to deliver to the committee, which is investigating Russia-backed efforts to influence the 2016 US election.
+The figures were provided as part of written testimony the companies plan to deliver to the committee, which is investigating Russia-backed efforts to influence the 2016 US election.
 Facebook, along with Google and Twitter, are expected to testify before the committee on Wednesday on how foreign actors may have used social media to interfere with the election.

 Facebook's disclosure marked a new turn in the high-profile Russia investigation.
 The committee has raised issues concerning President Donald Trump's election last year, the involvement of his children and the actions of his staff.
 At issue is how much the Russian government may have attempted to influence the electorate and whether Trump or anyone working for him was knowingly involved.
 Trump has repeatedly denied involvement.